psychotimmy/aoc2020/README.md

 **Day 17** A 3D and 4D implementation of Conway's Life.
 "I know this game!".
 Part 1 runs in 0.03s, part 2 in 0.46s.
 By reducing the grids to their absolute minimum size and further optimising the counting mechanism I could probably squeeze some extra performance out of the Pi4B, but using 50x50x50(x50) grids is plenty fast enough.
 For comparison, part 1 with a 500x500x500 grid takes 1.55s to run; part 2 with an extra x500 breaks the linker!

-**Day 18** Implementing a calculator with peculair precedence rules.
+**Day 18** Implementing a calculator with peculiar precedence rules.
 A recursive solution would be easier to write (and probably to read), but as I'm trying to stick within standard Fortran 77 this is an iterative solution.
 Part 1 is reasonably elegant, part 2 less so.
 Both are fast - the Pi4B needs 0.01s for part 1 and 0.011s for part 2.